cloudmesh-community/sp20-516-224/datacenter.md

-Energy recycling is the recovery of energy that would normally be wasted in industrial processes by flaring, exhausting to the atmosphere or operating low efficiency equipment, and converting it into electricity or thermal energy (steam or heated water)[@recycleEnergy].
+Energy recycling is the recovery of energy that would normally be wasted in industrial processes by flaring, exhausting to the atmosphere or operating low efficiency equipment, and converting it into electricity or thermal energy (steam or heated water)[@recycleEnergy-sp20-516-224].

 ### Forms of Energy Recycling